arhohuttunen/coding-revolution/content/post/spring-boot-integration-testing/index.md

 ### Use Custom Properties with @TestPropertySource

 `@SpringBootTest` sets up an in-memory database for tests by default.
-To override some of the Spring properties, we can use the `@TestPropertySource` annotation that we already saw in the previous article about testing the persistence layer:
+To override some of the Spring properties, we can use the `@TestPropertySource` annotation:

 ```java
 @SpringBootTest